SNBeast/ctrcdnfetch/README.md

 ctrcdnfetch
 ===========

-This tool allows an user to download content from Nintendo CDN without a 3DS after extra server-side checks were added for 11.8+.\
+This tool allows an user to download content from the Nintendo 3DS CDN without a 3DS, after extra server-side checks were added for 11.8+.\
 **This will require the user to have signed tickets for the target content.**

-**A little warning,** like the 3DS, it will send the signed ticket encrypted in a wrapper.
-Otherwise it's impossible to access content.\
+**A little warning,** like the 3DS, it will send the signed ticket encrypted in a wrapper, otherwise it's impossible to access content.\
-So be aware the servers will have hold of your ticket everytime you send it, and unique eshop tickets come with **console and account ids.**
+Be aware the servers will have your ticket everytime you send it and unique eshop tickets come with **console and account ids.**

 *This tool is not required for system titles.
 Any other tool can access those titles without a ticket, they can't add checks to these titles since it would break system updates for older versions.*